 1. It ensures food security.

-Global events of the past couple of years, from Brexit to the COVID-19 pandemic, have shown us the fragility of our global supply chain.
-It is impossible to ignore its inefficiencies and weak points.
-Many food products were unavailable, not only because of panic buying, but also because of the massive strain put on the food system.
+From Brexit to the COVID-19 pandemic, events of the past couple of years have shown us the fragility of our global supply chain.
+It’s become impossible to ignore its inefficiencies and weak points.

-Just a couple of weeks ago, a large container ship blocked the Suez Canal – the world’s fastest Asia-Europe route.
+In March 2021, a 400m-long container ship blocked the Suez Canal – the world’s fastest Asia-Europe route.
 The passageway holds around 12% of global trade.
-The impact of the massive vessel blocking off its traffic for less than a week could last for several months, bringing disruption to global trade.
-Assembly lines could be stopped due to parts missing, and supermarkets could be lacking in produce.
+The impact of the massive vessel blocking off its traffic for less than a week lasted for several months.

 2. It’s more sustainable.